Charles Foster is in his sixth season as the assistant coach in charge of sprints, hurdles and jumps for Virginia Tech track and field.

 A RECORD OF SUCCESS

 Foster’s student-athletes garnered a tremendous amount of success in 2013, winning three conference championships while five were named All-Americans.
 Jeff Artis-Gray was the ACC champion in the long jump during the indoor season.
 Ronnie Black won the high jump at the ACC Outdoor Championships and Darrell Wesh was champion in the 200-meter race.
 Artis-Gray (long jump) and Black (high jump) were both named All-Americans during the indoor and outdoor seasons while Wesh earned All-America honors in the 60-meter race during the indoor season.
 In 2013, Wesh broke the school’s 60-meter race record with a time of 6.57 seconds.
 Six school records were set during the indoor season under Foster’s direction.
 Jonathan McCants set the school record in both the 200-meter race (21.08 seconds) and the 300-meter race (33.58 seconds).
 Artis-Gray set both the 60-meter hurdles record (7.77 seconds) and the long jump record (25’10”) and Black set the high jump record (7’5”).
 During the outdoor season, four school records were broken.
 Wesh set the school’s new 100-meter dash record with a time of 10.14.
 Artis-Gray set both the 110-meter hurdles (13.84 seconds) and the long jump (26’00.75”) records and Black set the school’s new high jump record (7’4.50”).
+In 2014, Darrell Wesh received All-America honors after competing in the 100-meter dash at the NCAA Championships.

 During 2012, Foster’s group earned a total of 10 All-America honors, including Hasheem Halim who took third at the indoor championships in the triple jump and fourth at the outdoor championships, while setting school records in the event at both meets.
 His jump of 54-1¼ (16.49m) at the outdoor championships broke Phil Saunders’ school record that has stood since 1986.
 Throughout the year, Foster coached his athletes to five All-ACC performances and 33 school records (25 outdoors, 8 indoors).
 Notable school records that fell under Foster during the year were the 4x100 relay, 100m, 200m, and indoor and outdoor high jumps.
 The 4x100 relay team composed of Artis-Gray, Wesh, McCants and Keith Ricks earned All-America honors with a time of 39.62.
 Wesh posted a time of 10.15 in the 100m while Ricks was clocked at 20.45 in the 200m.
 Black claimed both high jump records with jumps of 2.22m in the indoor season and 2.23m in the outdoor season.
 During the summer, Wesh (100m), Ricks (200m) and Black (high jump) all competed in the 2012 USA Olympic Trial in Eugene, Ore.
 Ricks and Wesh’s summer continued after the trials as they competed for the USA (under-23) at the NACAC Games.
 Wesh won a gold medal as a member of the 4x100 relay team and Ricks earned a bronze medal in the 200 meters.